-- To stop the movement, briefly press the other - To save the set vehicle level: set the required vehicle level. - Press and hold button (5) or (6) until you hear The vehicle level set has been saved on corre - sponding button (5) or (6). - To call up the saved vehicle level: briefly press button (5) or (6).
+- To save the set vehicle level: set the required vehicle level. - Press and hold button 1 or 2 until you hear a tone.

+The vehicle level set has been saved on corresponding button (1) or (2).

+To call up the saved vehicle level: briefly press button () or ().
 Electronic level control automatically raises or lowers the vehicle to the saved driving level.

-The indicator lamp on button (5) or (6) flashes as long as the vehicle level is being changed.
-When the vehicle level has been set. the indicator lamp on button 6 or 6 lights
+The indicator lamp in button 1 or 2 flashes as long as the vehicle level is being changed.
+When the vehicle level has been set, the indicator lamp in button 1 or 2 lights up.